lasdf1234/en/mktcontent/产品/product/fundesc/Product_Fundesc_68.md

 			{
 				"funcName":"",
 				"funcTitle":"Attack trend graph",
-				"funcP":"By viewing the attacking trend graph, it is possible to know hack's concern extent to business."
+				"funcP":"By viewing the attacking trend graph, it is possible to know hack’s concern extent to business."
 			},
 			{
 				"funcName":"",
 				"funcTitle":"CC Attack Protection Trend",
-				"funcP":"Statistics of CC attack's trend.
+				"funcP":"Statistics of CC attack’s trend.
 Defending effect and statistics can be checked in real-time."
 			},
 			{
 				"funcName":"",